 Today, the world of nutrition and diet is rife with speculation, misinformation and contradictory advice, largely due to “armchair nutritionists” on social media who think they know best.
 Everyone’s body is different and something that works for a 20 year old on Instagram probably won’t be applicable to someone in their late 50s.
+So, how do you know when to see a dietitian and why it’s important?

 This is why seeing a dietitian is important, they can create a diet specifically for you, through evidence-based research and nutritional science, which can help improve your body, health and general well-being.